alexandrehsaad/swiftui-extensions/README.md

 - `gray5`: A context-dependent fifth-level shade of grey color suitable for use in UI elements.
 - `gray6`: A context-dependent sixth-level shade of grey color suitable for use in UI elements.
 - `random`: Returns a random color.
-- `lightened(by:)`: Returns a lightened variant of this color by the specified factor.
-- `darkened(by:)`: Returns a darkened variant of this color by the specified factor.
 - `layered(below:)`: Returns this color layered below the specified color.

 **`EditMode`**